Octavius

 ANTONY: Why contradict me at this crucial moment?

-The exchange is one of the most-remarked moments in modern criticism of the play, and the joke at the heart of it is structurally serious.
-Octavius's reply — "I do not cross you; but I will do so" — is, on its face, a denial of contradiction followed immediately by an act of contradiction.
-He is telling Antony that he is not crossing him while telling Antony that he is.
-The rhetorical move is so brief that Antony — and many readers — let it pass, but it is the play's clearest demonstration that Octavius has stopped accepting Antony's seniority.
-He will obey, but only when obedience has been redefined to include disobedience.
-The military stakes (left flank vs. right) are minor.
-The political stakes (who is in charge of the alliance) are not.
-By the time Philippi begins, the question of who outranks whom has been settled, in five lines, on the field.
+The joke at the heart of this is structurally serious.
+"I do not cross you; but I will do so" denies contradiction in the very breath that performs it: he tells Antony he is not crossing him while telling Antony that he is.
+The move is so quick that Antony – and many readers – let it slide, but it is the clearest sign in the play that Octavius has stopped accepting Antony's seniority.
+He will obey, but only once obedience has been redefined to include doing the opposite.
+The military question (left flank or right) is trivial.
+The political one – who is actually in charge of the alliance – is not, and it has just been settled, in five lines, on the field.

 The Final Word

 Octavius speaks the play's last lines, and the choice is one of Shakespeare's most pointed pieces of structural commentary.
-Brutus is dead by suicide; Cassius is dead; Antony has just delivered the famous eulogy ("This was a man!"); and the man who steps forward to close the play is the youngest figure on stage.
+Brutus is dead by his own hand; Cassius is dead; Antony has just delivered the famous eulogy ("This was a man!"); and the figure who steps forward to close the tragedy is the youngest man on stage.

 Original